larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

 ## Vanilla JS add CSS to div onClick ##

 This chunk was for a nav button to trigger an overlay menu.
 The overlay *then* had a button in the container to close itself.
-This is one way to do it withou JQuery and seems to work in a pinch.
+This is one way to do it without JQuery and seems to work in a pinch.

 	<!-- The HTML -->